In a Heartbeat Jean Chiang September 6, 2014 Saturday

 After hearing Dr. Salerno's pronouncement, I answered,"I have a lot of students, I have a lot of work to do, I have a lot of artwork to do, I need to wake up, I'm going to wake up and today is my 58th birthday."
 I took the pen and signed, Faye Jean Chiang.

 The anesthesiologist, Dr. Keith Rodriguez, held my hand as he placed the oxygen mask over my face and said, "OK, everyone, it's her birthday, let's sing Happy Birthday."
+I remember thinking that my birthday wish was to wake up!
 That was my last memory as I faded into unconsciousness.
 My birthday wish came true and I woke up in the Intensive Care Unit around 11 pm.
 Less than 12 hours earlier, I had arrived by medevac in a small airplane from Kingston, Jamaica with a male doctor at my head, a male nurse at my feet, a male pilot and me holding my purse, wearing a hospital gown, a pink shawl, covered by a blue hospital sheet and my white cotton thermal blanket from home, attached to a network of tubes and IV bags.